Documentation

 When you are done using the player on your page and want to release memory/CPU resources you can call the destroy API method.

-While it is possible to use destroy to update an existing player instance with a new one, we generally recommend using setSrc or other API methods described in our documentation to update your player instance.
+While it is possible to use destroy to update an existing player instance with a new one, we generally recommend using setSrc or other API methods described in our documentation to update your player instance as it could be more efficient.

 destroy API events